How it all began for Giovanni Arpaia

 My passion and specialism in wine are driven by a profound love for exploring daring wines that push boundaries and offer distinct experiences.
 Throughout my career, I have consistently pursued opportunities to expand my knowledge and discover new regions.

-While I consistently study the wines of Italy, where each region boasts remarkable distinctiveness and deserves its own recognition, I have developed a deep affinity for the wines of the Loire (especially Chenin Blanc), Burgundy, Jura, and Savoie in France, as well as Rias Baixas, Rioja, and Ribera del Duero in Spain.
+While I consistently study the wines of Italy, where each region boasts remarkable distinctiveness and deserves its own recognition, I have developed a deep affinity for the wines of the Loire (especially Chenin Blanc).
+But also Burgundy, Jura, and Savoie in France, as well as Rias Baixas, Rioja, and Ribera del Duero in Spain.

 German Riesling and Santorini Assyrtiko also hold a special place in my heart.
-I am captivated by the wines of Slovenia, Georgia, Greece, and South Africa, and I have a profound appreciation for wines produced on volcanic soils and islands.
+I am also captivated by the wines of Slovenia, Georgia, Greece, and South Africa.
+And, I have a profound appreciation for wines produced on volcanic soils and islands.
 In Portugal, I am deepening my knowledge of Bairrada’s Baga, Vinho Verde, Douro, Dao, and Madeira

 Why Plansel International Wine School?

 Teaching at PIWS is fantastic for several reasons.
 The school places a strong emphasis on sharing knowledge in an enjoyable manner, cultivating an atmosphere of enthusiasm for learning.
-Furthermore, there is a focus on continuous improvement and innovation, enabling the exploration of new courses and projects aimed at enhancing the students’ educational journeys.
-The presence of a diverse and highly skilled teaching team brings a range of perspectives and expertise, creating a vibrant and inspiring environment that promotes growth and development.
+Furthermore, there is a focus on continuous improvement and innovation. which enables the exploration of new courses and projects aimed at enhancing the students’ educational journeys.
+The presence of a diverse and highly skilled teaching team brings a range of perspectives and expertise.
+Alltogether, this creates a vibrant and inspiring environment that promotes growth and development.